MelvinDerouck/MelvinDerouck.github.io/README.md

 This is my website.

-I started from an HTML5 UP template to get most of the html code quickly. <\br>
+I started from an HTML5 UP template to get most of the html code quickly. </br>
 Animations are in Javascript.
-I was inspired by the design of some existing websites.<\br>
+I was inspired by the design of some existing websites.</br>
-The particles background come from : www.github.com<\br>
+The particles background come from : www.github.com</br>
-I modified the script to have the look I wanted<\br>
+I modified the script to have the look I wanted</br>

 On this website, you will discover :